 If you would like to receive updates from our blog, you can click the follow button in the top right-hand-corner of the page.
 Alternatively, you can follow us on twitter at @lit4pleasure

-**Please note that the views expressed on this blog are informed by educational research but may not represent our employer.**
+**Please note that the views expressed on this blog are informed by educational research and writings but may not represent our employer.**

 Self-Regulated Strategy Instruction For Writing Development